vibhoraggarwal/FMPy-essentials/docs/index.md

+For # HTML Documentation

-For documenation regarding the free python library, FMPy, for FMU and SSP simulation.
-[Click here](https://vibhoraggarwal.github.io/FMPy-essentials/fmpy.html) for the documentation.
+Documenation regarding the free python library, FMPy, for FMU and SSP simulation.
+[Click here](https://vibhoraggarwal.github.io/FMPy-essentials/docs/fmpy.html) for the documentation.